memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 Nodes are identified via their _node name_.
 Each node can have _subnodes_ and _properties_.
-In the above example, we have a node with the name _node_, containing a subnode named _subnode_.
+In the above example, we have a node with the name _node_, containing a subnode named, well, _subnode_.
 For now, all you need to know about _properties_ is that they are name/value pairs.

 A node in the devicetree can be uniquely identified by specifying the full _path_ from the root node, through all subnodes, to the desired node, separated by forward slashes.
 E.g., our full path to our _subnode_ is `/node/subnode`.